 The outline of this article is as follows.
-In Sec.II we present briefly the formalism for the CCQE semiexclusive scattering process, calculation of the reduced cross sections with neutrino event generator, and regard basic aspects of comprehensive model configurations employed in the GENIE version 3 simulation framework.
-Results are presented and discussed in Sec.III.
-The conclusions are summarized in Sec.IV.
+In Sec.
+II we briefly present the formalism for the CCQE semiexclusive scattering process, the calculation of the reduced cross sections with a neutrino event generator, and regard basic aspects of comprehensive model configurations employed in the GENIE version 3 simulation framework.
+Results are presented and discussed in Sec.
+III.
+The conclusions are summarized in Sec.
+IV.